Caledonian Brewery

-Caledonian Brewery was a Scottish brewery founded in 1869 in the Shandon area of Edinburgh, Scotland.
-It was acquired by Heineken in 2008, and subsequently closed in 2022 after 153 years of production.
+The Caledonian Brewery was a brewery founded in 1869 in the Shandon area of Edinburgh, Scotland.
+It was acquired by Scottish & Newcastle in 2004 and operated until 2022, when it closed after 153 years of production.
+The company dissolved in 2024.
 The site is being developed for housing, with plans approved in 2025.
 It was locally known as just "the Cally".

 History

 Early years

 When it was founded in 1869, the brewery was named the Lorimer and Clark Caledonian Brewery, after its founders George Lorimer and Robert Clark.

 George Lorimer was just 18 years old when his father (George Lorimer Snr.) died in a fire at Edinburgh's Theatre Royal in 1865.
 Young George was a keen golfer and member of the Bruntsfield Links Golfing Society - which met at the Golf Tavern and played on the adjacent Bruntsfield Links.
 It was through spending time at the Golf Tavern that George became friends with many of Edinburgh's leading brewers; including Thomas Aitchison, George Bernard and Robert Clark.

 In 1868, George Lorimer came of age and inherited his father's estate.
 George was determined to use the money to start his own brewery.
 He enlisted the help of Robert Clark, then Head Brewer at the Alexander Melvin Brewery in Edinburgh and together they opened Lorimer and Clark's Caledonian Brewery on the Slateford Road site.
 In 1892, to designs by the architect Robert Hamilton Paterson, buildings on the site were re-constructed and new brewery and maltings buildings erected.

 Although the brewery sold its beers and a number of stouts all over Scotland, its most popular beer was Lorimer's Best Scotch, which was sold predominantly in the north-east of England.